taghead/burger.devourer.xyz/docs/typescript_refresher.md

 # Type Assertions

 Some use cases of type assertions are:
-- To more clearly define a variable
+- Defining a variable in a more clearly manner
 - Obtain more [intellisense](https://code.visualstudio.com/docs/editor/intellisense) results.

-Lets presume we have the following, a string variable utilizing the strings `endsWith()` method.
+Let's presume we have the following, a string variable utilizing the strings `endsWith()` method.

 Here is a list of some methods a string has [w3schools](https://www.w3schools.com/js/js_string_methods.asp) [tutorialspoints](https://www.tutorialspoint.com/typescript/typescript_strings.htm).
 ```typescript